Is your firm still eligible to carry out probate work?

 Licensed firms must:

-- appoint a Head of Finance and Administration (HoFA) and/or a Head of Legal Practice (HoLP);
+- appoint a Head of Finance and Administration (HoFA) and/or a Head of Legal Practice (HoLP) – if the individual who holds this role is changed then an application form must be submitted prior to the appointment of the new role holder;

-- ensure principals hold affiliate status if they are not an accredited probate firm, a registered auditor, a DPB (Investment Business) licensed firm, an ICAEW member, ICAS member, CAI member or member of another approved regulator;
+- ensure principals hold probate affiliate status if they are not an accredited probate firm, a registered auditor, a DPB (Investment Business) licensed firm, an ICAEW member, ICAS member, CAI member, member of another approved regulator or already hold affiliate status under the Audit, DPB, Insolvency, Lisenced Practice or PA Regulations;

 - ensure only principals and employees of a firm are authorised individuals.
 We can’t licence sub-contractors or consultants; and

-- ensure all non-authorised persons holding a material interest have been approved by ICAEW (this includes a person holding at least 10% of the shares in a body).
+- ensure all non-authorised persons holding a material interest under Probate regulation 6.2 have been approved by ICAEW prior to the interest being obtained (this includes a person holding at least 10% of the shares in a parent body of the regulated firm).

 Non-probate eligibility considerations